Exponential decay of random correlations for random Anosov systems mixing on fibers: Introduction

-Recently, Anosov on fibers systems with the topological mixing on fibers property have been studied in \cite{HLL}, in which the authors proved dynamical complexity such as the density of random periodic points, strong random horseshoe, the density of measure equi-distributed on a random periodic orbit, and a simplified random Liv\v sic theorem.
+Recently, Anosov on fibers systems with the topological mixing on fibers property have been studied in \cite{HLL} from the topological complexity perspective, in which the authors proved dynamical complexity such as the density of random periodic points, strong random horseshoe, the density of measure equi-distributed on a random periodic orbit, and a simplified random Liv\v sic theorem.
 Examples such as fiber Anosov maps on 2-dimension torus driven by irrational rotation on the torus and random composition of $2\times 2 $ area-preserving positive matrices are under consideration.
 Moreover, the Anosov on fibers systems contain a class of partially hyperbolic systems.
 In fact, let $\Omega$ be a compact differentiable manifold, and let $\theta:\Omega\rightarrow\Omega$ be a diffeomorphism such that the expansion of $D\theta$ is weaker than $e^{\lambda_0}$ and contraction of $D\theta$ is weaker than $e^{-\lambda_0}$.
 Furthermore, we assume $f_\omega(x)$ and $f_\omega^{-1}(x)$ are $C^1$ in $\omega$.
-Then the system $\phi$ is a partially hyperbolic system with dimension-$\dim\Omega$ central direction (see Appendix).
+Then the system $\phi$ is a partially hyperbolic system, and the dimension of central direction coincides with $\dim\Omega$ (see Proposition \ref{proposition A.1} in Appendix).